nicm42/100-days-of-code/log.md

 Thoughts: The algorithm challenges have got easier - not easy, but a nice challenge.
 The HackerRank ones were more things I didn't know or needed to revise, which was good.

 Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42

+Day 31: 8th April 2019
+Progress: Completed one algorithm challenge on freeCodeCamp and started another.
+Did one of the Javascript10 challenges on HackerRank and started 30 days of code.

+Thoughts: the algorithms got quite mathsy, so I had to go away and think about the one I started.
+The HackerRank bits have got hard to get my head round.

+Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42

+Day 32: 9th April 2019
+Progress: Realised how to do the maths bit of the algorithm and finished it off.
+Did another day of 30 days of code on HackerRank.
+Updated my readmes on my tribute page and The Bill and Doctor Who.

+Thoughts: 30 days of code started off so easy and then suddenly went hard, even though they were about something easy!

+Link to work: https://www.hackerrank.com/nicm42 and https://www.freecodecamp.org/nicm42